delandchen/connect-4-minimax-algorithm/README.md

 - Run main.py

 TWO:
-- Download the executable folder
+- Clone/Download the executable folder
 - Run main.exe
 - (Could not create a single executable, pyinstaller causes a false virus detection when using --onefile)